Top 10 Best Places to Visit Around Mumbai in Monsoon

 Lavasa is a planned city located near Pune and is modeled on the town Portofino in Italy.
 It has been the center of many controversies and still remains incomplete, but is a beautiful area to visit.
 The modern architecture combined with the surrounding nature gives the feel of being in Italy instead of India.
 During the monsoon season, just like all other hill stations in the region, the climate in and around Lavasa becomes beautiful and is worth experiencing.

 It is a mountain pass located around 120 kilometers from Mumbai and is nestled in the hills of the Western Ghats.
 It is home to hundreds of types of flora and fauna, especially birds; this is definitely the place to head to if you are a bird lover.
 The best way to reach here is by road as there is no direct train connectivity.
 The area is filled with waterfalls which become only better during the monsoon.

 Malshej Ghat is visited by flamingoes during the monsoon and is sure to grab the attention of any bird lover.
 This peaceful area is the perfect getaway from the city, especially during the monsoon.

 This is a holiday resort village located around 180 kilometers from Mumbai and sits on the banks of the Pravara River.
-The village has a nearly untouched natural environment with waterfalls, mountains, lakes and dams.
-The Bhandardara Lake and Randha falls are some of the most famous tourist attractions here and as one can expect, the monsoon in such a lush green area enhances the overall experience, and gives one the feel of living among the clouds when they descend into the valleys.
+The village has a nearly untouched natural environment with waterfalls, mountains, lakes, and dams.
+The Bhandardara Lake and Randha falls are some of the most famous tourist attractions here and as one can expect, the monsoon in such a lush green area enhances the overall experience and gives you the feeling of living among the clouds when they descend into the valleys.

 The village also serves as a starting point for going to Harishchandragad fort and many other hills around the area, including the highest peak in Maharashtra- Mount Kalsubai.